 Real Cougars Sighted in Scottsdale, AZ. . .

-This past week Ty Borman, though was taking a leisurely look out the window, seeing what he could see on the Golf Course, never expecting the surprise of his life.
-He’s always felt he’d see something said his wife Linda.
+This past week Ty Borman was taking a leisurely look out the window, seeing what he could see on the Golf Course in his backyard never expecting this surprise of his life.
+He’s always felt he’d see “something” said his wife Linda.
 To his amazement there was a mother cougar and her 2 cubs posing for he and Linda.

-After my sighting of the wild horses yesterday, the cougar sighting by Linda and Ty, you just never know what you’ll see in my Arizona.
+After my sighting of the wild horses yesterday and the cougar sighting by Linda and Ty, you just never know what you’ll see in MY Arizona.
 It’s amazing here and still wild.

 I’ve heard of the javelinas, a wild pig-like mammal that roams the desert at night causing havoc knocking over garbage cans and other destructive behavior.
 I thankfully have been lucky enough to have missed these ugly creatures.
 I’ve heard they smell like skunks, have red eyes and are scary because you don’t know if they’re going to charge you.
 Ewwwww!
 I’ll pass on the discovery of them.

 I’ve also seen many coyotes out on my back mountain which is also too beautiful for words.
-I’ve never seen things like this in my old NJ.
+I’ve never seen things like this in New Jersey where I’m originally from.
 This desert sure is a different world and I love it!

 About Evie Garone

-I am a 40 something year old women with independent views of the world.
+I am an outspoken woman with independent views of the world.
 I am spiritual but also realistic.
-I've raised two children who I've successfully sent off to college and now am following my love of English and writing.
-Thus, this blog and two books I'm currently working on.
+I've successfully raised two men who I've sent off to college and am now following my love of the arts, including painting, drawing and writing.
+Thus, two blogs, two books I sporadically work on, voracious reading, among other loves keep me busy.

 This entry was posted in Adult Humor, Humor, interesting, Mountain lions, nature, pretty, Uncategorized and tagged , , , , , , , .
 Bookmark the permalink.